U.S. sees momentum in Asia-Pacific trade talks

-DALLAS (Reuters) - Talks on a free trade agreement between the United States and eight countries in the fast-growing Asia-Pacific region made good progress over the past week, but tough issues remain, the top U.S. trade negotiator on the deal said on Wednesday.
+DALLAS, May 16 (Reuters) - Talks on a regional free trade agreement between the United States and eight countries in the fast-growing Asia-Pacific region made good progress over the past week, but tough issues remain, the top U.S. trade negotiator on the deal said on Wednesday.

-“While we have work ahead, we see a clear path forward toward conclusion of most of the more than 20 chapters of the agreement,” Barbara Weisel, assistant U.S. trade representative for Southeast Asia and the Pacific, told reporters at the end of the 12th round of talks on the proposed pact.
+“While we have work ahead, we see a clear path forward toward conclusion of most of more than the 20 chapters of the agreement,” Barbara Weisel, assistant U.S. trade representative for Southeast Asia and the Pacific, told reporters.

-The nine countries negotiating the Trans-Pacific Partnership (TPP) agreement will meet again in early July in San Diego and “hope to use that round to make a major step forward toward conclusion of the agreement,” Weisel said.
+Weisel said the nine countries negotiating the proposed Trans-Pacific Partnership (TPP) pact will meet again in early July in San Diego and “hope to use that round to make a major step forward toward conclusion of the agreement.”

 The TPP is a key element of President Barack Obama’s so-called pivot toward Asia to help propel U.S. economic growth.
 It is seen as an important tool to keep the United States anchored in the region as China’s economic might grows.

-The eight other TPP countries - Australia, New Zealand, Chile, Peru, Singapore, Malaysia, Vietnam and Brunei - comprise the fourth-largest U.S. market for goods and services exports.
-Japan, Canada and Mexico asked six months ago to join the talks, but current members have not made a decision on that yet.
+The eight other TPP countries - Australia, New Zealand, Chile, Peru, Singapore, Malaysia, Vietnam and Brunei - as a group are already the fourth largest U.S. market for goods and services exports.

 U.S. Trade Representative Ron Kirk and top trade officials from the other eight TPP countries will meet in early June in Kazan, Russia on the sidelines of the annual Asia Pacific Economic Cooperation (APEC) trade ministers meeting.